 Paper I (Theory) – This will be a theory paper comprising of 70 marks and 3 hours of time duration.

 Paper II – This will consist of 30 marks.
-The subdivision of it consist of as mentioned below:
+The subdivision is mentioned below:

 Practical – 3 hours – 15 marks